The Oakdale Trust

 • Gabrielle Cadbury

-The trustees meet periodically, with the next meeting scheduled for April 2026.
+The trustees meet twice a year in April and October to consider applications and award grants.
 No trustees receive remuneration for their service.

 How to Apply to The Oakdale Trust